-The 'start / stop timestamp 'defines the time period when the backup ran.
-The' stop timestamp ' can be used to determine the backup to use when performing Point-In-Time Recovery.
+The 'timestamp start/stop 'defines the time period when the backup ran.
+The' timestamp stop ' can be used to determine the backup to use when performing Point-In-Time Recovery.
 More information about Point-In-Time Recovery can be found in the Point-In-Time Recovery section.